T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Experiments

 \subsection{Visualization}

 Fig.~\ref{fig:visualition} provides representative visualization examples illustrating the effects of subtle textual perturbations introduced by T2VAttack-I, T2VAttack-S, and \mbox{T2VAttack-I++} attacks across four T2V models: ModelScope, CogVideoX, Open-Sora, and HunyuanVideo, with temporal attacks illustrated via optical flow magnitudes to highlight motion changes.
 Two key patterns emerge from these observations.
 First, T2VAttack-S emphasizes local and strict semantic constraints by replacing words with close synonyms.
-Utilizing a greedy search, it progressively modifies the prompt until the generated video exhibits clear semantic shifts or degraded temporal dynamics.
-Second, T2VAttack-I, limited to a single word insertion, strategically inserts the word most likely to introduce a conflicting or disruptive concept, thereby destabilizing the model’s ability to synthesize coherent visual narratives.
+For instance, in CogVideoX, given the prompt ``a panda drinking coffee in a cafe in Paris'', merely substituting ``drinking'' with ``drink'' induces the complete omission of the central subject (panda) in the video generated, despite the negligible lexical change.
+Second, T2VAttack-I, limited to a single word insertion, strategically inserts the word most likely to introduce a conflicting or disruptive concept.
+For example, prepending ``diffuser'' (or its variant ``d\textbf{\textit{I}}ff\textbf{\textit{su}}er'') to ``a cyclist racing through a bustling city, tires humming on wet pavement after rain'' forces CogVideoX to entirely omit the primary visual subjects (the cyclist and bicycle), collapsing the intended scene.
 Collectively, these examples underscore that even minor prompt perturbations can significantly compromise semantic fidelity and temporal consistency in T2V diffusion models.
-More challenging visualization results on HunyuanVideo are provided in Supplementary Materials~F.
+More challenging visualization results on HunyuanVideo are provided in Appendix~G.